digital-asset/daml/docs/source/app-dev/app-arch.rst

 In production, your application is going to interact with a DAML model deployed on an actual ledger.

-Each model is usually specific to a business need and describes specific protocols.
+Each model is usually specific to a business need and describes specific workflows.

 Mocking a ledger response is usually not desirable to test the business logic, because so much of it is encapsulated in the DAML model.